eversoneliasg/100-days-of-python/README.md

 ## Day 07 - Hangman project

-Challenge your vocabulary with this game.<br>
+Challenge your vocabulary with this game!<br>

+## Day 08 - Ceaser cipher project

+A software to encrypt and decrypt messages according to the Ceaser Cipher.<br>
 **Lessons and exercises**:

-Day 08 - Ceaser Cipher Project: A software to encrypt and decrypt messages according to the Ceaser Cipher.

 Dya 09 - Silent Auction Program: The participantes won't know each other's bid until the end of the auction.